Two college majors are better than one. That is the conclusion that researchers are beginning to reach.

 Prior research has already shown that students who double major can earn more than peers who majored in only one field.

 We are education researchers with an interest in how the college experience develops students.
-What we found in our newly-published study is that students who double majored scored 17.4 percentile points higher on our overall innovation measure than the average student.
+What we found in this research is that students who double majored scored 17.4 percentile points higher on our overall innovation measure than the average student.
 The innovation advantage for double majors is almost three times higher than any other major, including business, engineering and math/statistics.

 This finding held even after we controlled for a number of variables, including a family history of entrepreneurship, courses taken in college, race, gender and GPA.
 We even controlled for personality traits, such as being an extrovert and being open to new experiences.
 We also considered the institution students attended, the quality of teaching to which they were exposed and the nature of their interactions with faculty members.